 - Too much thyroid hormone medication

-- Too much of a natural supplement that contains the thyroid hormone
+- Too much of a natural supplement that contains thyroid hormone

 The TSH test usually isn’t the only one used to diagnose thyroid disorders.
-Other tests, like the free T3, the free T4, the reverse T3, and the anti-TPO antibody, are often used too when determining whether you need thyroid treatment or not.
+Other tests, including the free T3, the free T4, the reverse T3, and the anti-TPO antibody, are also used often when trying to decide whether you need thyroid treatment.

-Treatment for an underactive thyroid usually involves taking a synthetic thyroid hormone by pill daily.
+Treatment for an underactive thyroid usually involves taking a daily pill that contains a manmade thyroid hormone.
 This medication will get your hormone levels back to normal, and you may begin to feel less tired and lose weight.

-To make sure you're getting the right dosage of medication, your doctor will check your TSH levels after 2 or 3 months.
-Once she is sure you are on the correct dosage, she will continue to check your TSH level each year to see whether it is normal.
+To make sure you're getting the right dose of medication, your doctor will check your TSH levels after 2 or 3 months.
+Once they're sure you're on the correct dosage, they'll check your TSH level each year to see whether it is normal.